Müllerian anomalies: Assisted reproductive technologies

-Women with Mullerian anomalies often utilise assisted reproductive technologies such as in vitro fertilisation (IVF), intracytoplasmic sperm injection (ICSI) and embryo transfer (ET), and/or a gestational carrier.
-Compared to individuals with no uterine anomalies, women with Mullerian anomalies exhibit no differences in number of follicles produced, number of oocytes retrieved, or levels of estrogen produced.
-The normal follicular function, oocyte population and estrogen levels in women with Mullerian anomalies occurs as normal ovarian function is not compromised in the disease.
+Women with Müllerian anomalies often utilise assisted reproductive technologies such as in vitro fertilisation (IVF), intracytoplasmic sperm injection (ICSI) and embryo transfer (ET), and/or a gestational carrier.
+Compared to individuals with no uterine anomalies, women with Müllerian anomalies exhibit no differences in number of follicles produced, number of oocytes retrieved, or levels of estrogen produced.
+The normal follicular function, oocyte population and estrogen levels in women with Müllerian anomalies occurs as normal ovarian function is not compromised in the disease.

 In patients with uterine anomalies, there may be a chance that the endometrial cavity can be compromised, such that implantation following IVF does not always lead to a successful pregnancy.
 If an individual has a reduced likelihood of effective implantation, a gestational carrier can be appointed to increase the chance of a successful pregnancy.

 Women that present with unicornuate uteri may have an increased risk of spontaneous abortions, premature labour and preterm delivery, while individuals with unicornuate uteri may be at risk of ectopic pregnancy.
 These risks can be minimised if assisted reproductive technologies are utilised.

 Correcting the anomaly prior to commencing assisted reproductive technologies can increase the possibility of reproductive success by increasing the chance of implantation and reducing the likelihood of complications occurring after pregnancy occurs.
 A greater rate of successful pregnancies are observed in women with septate uteri when the septum is operated on prior to implantation of the embryo.